Okra: Pods

 The pods of the plant are mucilaginous, resulting in the characteristic "goo" or slime when the seed pods are cooked; the mucilage contains soluble fiber.
 One possible way to de-slime okra is to cook it with an acidic food, such as tomatoes, to minimize the mucilage.
 Pods are cooked, pickled, eaten raw, or included in salads.
 Okra may be used in developing countries to mitigate malnutrition and alleviate food insecurity.

-In cuisine

-Okra is one of three thickeners that may be used in gumbo soup from Louisiana.
-In Cuba and Puerto Rico, the vegetable is referred to as quimbombó, and is used in dishes such as quimbombó guisado (stewed okra), a dish very similar to gumbo.
-It is also used in traditional dishes in the Dominican Republic, where it is called molondrón.

-In the Brazilian state of Bahia, okra is known as quiabo and is used to prepare caruru, a dish of cultural and religious importance - in addition to being a symbol of Afro-Brazilian cuisine.